Tijdeman's theorem

 for exponents n and m greater than one, is finite.

 History

 The theorem was proven by Dutch number theorist Robert Tijdeman in 1976, making use of Baker's method in transcendental number theory to give an effective upper bound for x,y,m,n.
 Michel Langevin computed a value of exp exp exp exp 730 for the bound.

 Tijdeman's theorem provided a strong impetus towards the eventual proof of Catalan's conjecture by Preda Mihăilescu.
-Mihăilescu's theorem states that there is only one member to the set of consecutive power pairs, namely 9=8+1.
+Mihăilescu's theorem states that there is only one member of the set of consecutive power pairs, namely 9=8+1.